 When you’re dealing with an enlarged prostate, you’re likely dealing with troubling symptoms, such as difficulty urinating or the inability to fully empty your bladder.
-The hard-working specialists of Urology Associates of Southeastern North Carolina provide individualized medical care and effective testing to diagnose an enlarged prostate in Wilmington, North Carolina.
+The hard-working specialists of Urology Associates of Southeastern North Carolina provide individualized medical care and effective testing to diagnose an enlarged prostate in Wilmington, North Carolina and Southport, North Carolina.
 Don’t let the symptoms negatively impact your quality of life when there are innovative solutions.
 Call Urology Associates of Southeastern North Carolina or schedule online today.

 The prostate is a small gland about the size of a pingpong ball that’s located deep inside the groin, between the rectum and the base of the penis.
 The enlargement of the prostate gland (benign prostatic hyperplasia or BPH) becomes more prevalent as men age.
 Many men have continued prostate growth throughout life.